Why the Rule Changes Real Estate Workflows

 The Burden of Proof in Beneficial Ownership Reporting

 The expansion of beneficial ownership reporting increases the level of detail required for each transaction.
+Compliance frequently involves handling sensitive information tied to ownership verification, entity structures, and settlement documentation.

-- ownership of the residential real property
+- Ownership of the residential real property

-- principal place of business (for entities)
+- Principal place of business (for entities)

-- roles such as registered agent or trustee control
+- Roles such as registered agent or trustee control

 Regional Impact: Atlanta and Beyond